palo-it-hk/palo-next-turbo-demo/README.md

 ##### robots.txt

 - Must be put in the root `/app`
-- Can generate `robots.txt` like the following:
+- Alternatively, you can generate `robots.txt` like the following:

 ```typescript
 // app/robots.ts